AnnieKLamar/geocoding/working_notes.md

 In CORENLP output, WikiIDs are listed as words with underscores, e.g. "Catacombs_of_Paris" "Mount_Etna"; could connect to RDF results by replacing underscores with spaces.

 Currently using https://github.com/dphiffer/wikidata-geo-index/tree/master to try.
 This downloads wikidata's latest dump and indexes only the items with latitude and longitude coordinates, then returns a SQLite database.
 Since the SQLite database has the name and ID of the locations, we should be able to query the downloaded db for the NER-ed location items.

+Use Brad's sentiment analysis script as a model for parallelizing this project.
+We probably want to parallelize at the file level.